A gas grill and a pellet grill all in one. The answer to all your needs. Right?

-- Made in China by Pit Boss Grills, a division of Dansons
+- Made in China by Pit Boss Grills, a brand of Dansons

 Full Review – Pit Boss KC Combo Platinum Series Wood Pellet Grill and Smoker

 Let me start by saying that I do not like combination grills.
 Never have.
 Probably never will.
 I have a good reason.
 They are almost never any good.
 Big box stores love combo grills.
-They are big and when a customer looks at one, they think, hey, it's got everything.
+They are big and when a customer looks at one, they think, hey, it’s got everything.
 They are not wrong.
-But they still shouldn't buy it.
-To illustrate my point, let's take a look at the Pit Boss KC Combo Platinum Series Wood Pellet Grill and Smoker.
+To illustrate my point, let’s take a look at the Pit Boss KC Combo Platinum Series Wood Pellet Grill and Smoker.
 Note, that I am putting the whole title in the first paragraph because search engines love that sort of thing.

-As for the pellet grill, it does have Pit Boss' new controller that is big and bright and Bluetooth (not WiFi) enabled.
-You have to be in range of the grill to use the app, but it is an intuitive and nice looking controller.
+As for the pellet grill, it does have Pit Boss’ new controller that is big and bright and Bluetooth and WiFi enabled.
+You have to be in the range of the grill to use the app, but it is an intuitive and nice-looking controller.
 There is also the Pit Boss direct flame cooking capability in this grill.
 It will do higher temperature grilling and can sear a steak.
 Again, this just points out the redundancy of the gas grill next to it, though.
-Aside from that, the pellet section isn't huge.
+Aside from that, the pellet section isn’t huge.
 It will cook a pair of briskets, but not much more.
-Of course, most people don't need a lot of space.
+Of course, most people don’t need that much space.